These are in progress and subject to revision. Feedback welcomed.

 “Possibly instantiates” means that there is a possible way reality could be in which G is present.

-The intent of this conditional premise is to establish a symmetry breaker for common counter-modal arguments that presumes God (or some entity that entails as much) possible doesn’t instantiate.
-Meeting this condition of exemplifying B gives credence the metaphysical possibility and through reductio it shows that the premise “G possibly instantiates” satisfies the condition of exemplifying B. Meanwhile, the premise “G possibly doesn’t instantiate” will not satisfy the condition of exemplifying B. In order to be a valid symmetry breaker, it needs to be the case that G’s possibly instantiation meet the condition, while G’s possible non-instantiation would not, which this inference achieves.
+The intent of this conditional premise is to establish a symmetry breaker for common counter-modal arguments that presumes God (or some entity that entails as much) possibly doesn’t instantiate.
+Meeting this condition of exemplifying B gives credence to metaphysical possibility and through reductio it shows that the premise “G possibly instantiates” satisfies the condition of exemplifying B. Meanwhile, the premise “G possibly doesn’t instantiate” will not satisfy the condition of exemplifying B. In order to be a valid symmetry breaker, it needs to be the case that G’s possible instantiation meets the condition, while G’s possible non-instantiation would not, which this inference achieves.

 If an entity fails to meet these condition of exemplifying B, it cannot be TETWNGCBC, because something greater (i.e., an entity that does meet these criteria or that is not subject to them at all) is conceivable.
 This doesn’t define existence or necessary existence in all possible worlds as part of the definition of a TETWNGCBC.
 Rather, it derives its possible instantiation through inference via reductio and then a further inference on #13 to conclude its necessary instantiation.